Maui Forest Bird Recovery Project

 Habitat and Behavior

-‘Amakihi feed in a variety of ways ranging from sipping nectar to picking over the bark of trees for insect prey.
+Hawaiʻi ‘amakihi sip nectar from the flowers of a variety of native plants and trees and pick bark in search of insects.
 They often travel in small flocks and prefer drier and more open forest.

 Past and Present

-Endemic to the Hawaiian Islands with two subspecies on Maui and Hawai’i, ‘amakihi are probably the most adaptable of the native forest birds.
-They are abundant on Hawai’i and Maui, found in small areas of Moloka’i, and extirpated from Lāna’i.
+Endemic to the Hawaiian Islands, with two subspecies on Maui and Hawai’i, ‘amakihi are one of the more adaptable of Hawaiʻiʻs native forest birds.
+They are relatively abundant on Hawai’i and Maui, found in small areas of Moloka’i, and extirpated from Lāna’i.

 Conservation Efforts

-‘Amakihi are found at lower elevations than most other honeycreepers, indicating tolerance or resistance for avian malaria.
+Hawaiʻi ʻamakihi are found at lower elevations than most other honeycreepers, indicating some level of resistance to avian malaria.
 These low-elevation forests may serve as important grounds for coevolution of native birds with disease.
 Read more about the Hawai’i ‘amakihi and avian malaria here.

 Hawai’i ‘Amakihi in Waikamoi